tuongvii2327/TayThanh_Datathon_2026/README.md

 # DATATHON 2026: THE GRIDBREAKERS - Project Workspace

-This repository contains the source code, notebooks, and configuration files for our team (2 IT, 1 DS) participating in DATATHON 2026.
+This repository contains the source code, notebooks, and configuration files for our team participating in DATATHON 2026.

 ## ⚠️ STRICT DATA PRIVACY RULE